-- Is enrolled in an accredited engineering or science program at a college or university located in U.S. EPA Region VII (Iowa, Kansas, Missouri, Nebraska).
+- • Enrolled in an accredited engineering or science program at a U.S. college or university.

-- Has at least “Junior” standing by the start of the summer.
+- At least “Junior” standing by the start of the summer.
 Graduate students are also encouraged to apply.

-- Financial Support—Interns receive about $6,000 in pay and benefits for the 10-week internship, tuition and fees for 3 credit hours and approved out-of-town travel reimbursement.
+- Financial Support—Interns receive about $8,000 in pay and benefits for the 11-week internship, tuition and fees for 3 credit hours, and approved out-of-town travel reimbursement.

-- Pollution Prevention Education—Knowledge of this environmental principle will be advantageous to any future career.
+- Pollution Prevention Education—Knowledge of conservation principles will be advantageous to any future career.

 - College Credit—Earn 3 hours of college credit in a senior-level engineering course at the University of Nebraska-Lincoln.

 - Real World Experience—The P3 program offers a unique opportunity to apply knowledge learned in the classroom to real world situations.
 Interns have a special opportunity to better their communication skills and to network with those in industry.

 - Download the P3 Application (You will need the free Acrobat Reader to view and print the pdf file of the P3 Application).

 - Complete all information requested on the application form.
 Review the previous project overviews to better understand your choices.

 - Answer all the Supplemental Application Questions.